 TechTarget's intent signals come from first-party editorial content consumption by registered users on its owned properties.
 ZoomInfo tracks intent from 210 million IP-to-Organization pairings and 6 trillion+ keyword-to-device pairings sourced monthly, plus its exclusive Guided Intent feature that identifies topics historically correlated with deal success.

-The key difference: ZoomInfo pairs intent signals with a verified contact database (500M contacts, 135M+ verified phone numbers, and 200M+ verified business emails), while TechTarget requires a separate data provider for outbound contact information.
+The key difference: ZoomInfo pairs intent signals with a verified B2B data platform (500M contacts, 135M+ verified phone numbers, and 200M+ verified business emails), while TechTarget requires a separate data provider for outbound contact information.